Brendonovich/sceneify/website/docs/getting-started/basic-walkthrough.md

 There are so many features that weren't touched on in this walkthrough, and you are likely confused about some things.

-- The [Guides](/docs/category/guides) explain most parts of Simple OBS and how to use them
+- The [Guides](/docs/category/guides) explain most parts of Sceneify and how to use them
-- The [API Reference](/api) contains detailed information on the types and uses of every aspect of Simple OBS.
+- The [API Reference](/api) contains detailed information on the types and uses of every aspect of Sceneify.